Pete's Dragon (1977 film): Critical reaction

 Gene Siskel of the Chicago Tribune gave the film two stars out of four and wrote that "we get the same tired Disney formula: a gooey-faced kid in a phony sound-stage world populated by old actors required to perform ancient vaudeville routines ...
 Compared to the great Disney animation classics, 'Pete's Dragon' is just TV fare on the wide screen."

 Gary Arnold of The Washington Post wrote that the film "was apparently meant to be a big, rousing musical comedy-fantasy, but it's staged and photographed without musical-comedy energy, flair or coordination ...
 Perhaps children can be counted on to enjoy Elliott's mugging and the slapstick interludes that occasionally interrupt the tedium, but parents will see this one more as a chore."

 Critic Leonard Maltin observed that Disney made several attempts to recreate the appeal and success of Mary Poppins (1964), and that Pete's Dragon did not come close on that score.
 However, he added that it might please children, and that "the animated title character is so endearing that it almost compensates for the live actors' tiresome mugging."

 Thomas J. Harris, in his book Children’s Live-Action Musical Films: A Critical Survey and Filmography, heavily criticized the story as well as the compositing of the animated Elliott; he also found the "Mary Poppinsish ending" to be "thoroughly unmotivated", because Pete's life before meeting Elliott is never fleshed out.

 In 2006, Elliott was ranked fifth on a top 10 list of movie dragons by Karl Heitmueller for MTV Movie News.

 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 56% based on 27 reviews, with an average rating of 5/10.
 The site's consensus states: "Boring and slow, this is a lesser Disney work, though the animation isn't without its charms."
 Metacritic gave film a score of 46 based on 5 reviews, indicating "mixed or average reviews".

 Box office

 During its initial release, the film grossed $16.1 million in distributor rentals from the United States and Canada, which was ranked sixteenth on Variety's box office hits list of 1978.
 However, the returns were considered disappointing for Disney who were hoping for a Mary Poppins-sized blockbuster.
 The film has a lifetime domestic gross ranging from $36 to 39.6 million.

-Awards and honors
+Accolades

 Remake

 In March 2013, Disney announced a remake of the film, written by David Lowery and Toby Halbrooks, the director/writer and co-producer (respectively) of the Sundance hit Ain't Them Bodies Saints (2013).
-The film is a live-action movie instead of an animated movie.
 It re-imagines a venerable Disney family and is presented as a straightforward drama as opposed to a musical.
 Principal photography commenced in January 2015 in New Zealand, with Lowery directing, and subsequently released on August 12, 2016.